burkey.co est. a long time ago

 Returns a new heap-allocated string with all characters converted to lowercase.
 The caller is responsible for freeing the returned string.

 Splits a string into an array of strings based on a delimiter.
 Returns a heap-allocated array of heap-allocated strings.
-The caller is responsible for freeing the returned array and its elements. count is set to the number of parts.
+Free the result with lfstr_split_free. count is set to the number of parts.

-char **str_split(const char *str, const char *delim, size_t *count);
+char **lfstr_split(const char *str, const char *delim, size_t *count);

 /* Usage */